10 ways to prevent drug abuse

 8. Take part in social activities

-Taking part in social activities refers to attending gatherings of people for the purpose of making new friends, having fun, and nurturing existing connections.
-Whether through team sports, creative hobbies, volunteering, or shared interests, social experiences offer opportunities for positive interaction and emotional support.
+Taking part in social activities refers to attending gatherings of people for the purpose of making new friends, having fun and nurturing existing connections.
+Such involvement brings people together through interaction offering connection and support.

 9. Seek professional help when warning signs are present

-Seeking professional help when warning signs are present refers to reaching out to qualified experts, such as doctors, counselors, or therapists, at the first signs of emotional distress, behavioral changes, or possible substance misuse.
+Seeking professional help when warning signs are present refers to reaching out to qualified experts, such as doctors, counselors or therapists, as soon as indicators of substance misuse appear.

 The significance of obtaining expert assistance at an early stage is the potential to avert the development of more severe issues.
 A person’s capacity to remain sober and avoid relapse is enhanced by the availability of timely support.